DTJF/libpruio/src/doc/_3_pins.md

 An input pin can get configured with pullup or pulldown resistor, or none of them.
 Those resistors (about 10 k) are incorporated in the CPU.
-In contrast, \Proj configures an output pin always with no CPU resistor connection (to minimize power consumption).
+In contrast, output pins get always configured with no CPU resistor connection by \Proj (to minimize power consumption).
 So the first two modes (PRUIO_GPIO_OUT0 and PRUIO_GPIO_OUT1) use the same pinmuxing.
 Those modes are predefined in the universal overlay libpruio-00A0.dtbo for each claimed header pin.

- and the initial state must
-get specified at configuration time.

-Here're the GPIO pin configurations supported by the universal device tree overlay libpruio-00A0.dtbo

-In some cases it may be reasonable to use an output pin with pullup resistor, which isn't supported by default.
-This either needs pinmuxing by a customized device tree overlay or it can be achieved by adding this new mode to the universal device tree overlay libpruio-00A0.dtbo.
+In order to set a GPIO output just set its state by calling function Gpio::setValue() (after calling the constructor PruIo::PruIo() ).
+When you do this after the call to PruIo::config(), the state will change immediately.
+Otherwise it changes after the PruIo::config() call.

+In order to get a GPIO input configure the pin first by calling function GpioUdt::config() (after calling the constructor PruIo::PruIo() and before the call to PruIo::config()).
+Then check its state by calling function GpioUdt::Value() (after the call to PruIo::config() ).

+Find example code in button.bas (input) or sos.bas and stepper.bas (output).

 ## TIMER  {#SubSecTimer}